How Long is Postpartum Confinement?

 What is Postpartum Confinement?

 Confinement after childbirth is a traditional postnatal practice geared towards helping new moms recover from the experiences of pregnancy, labour, and birth.
 Both mother and baby are encouraged to confine themselves indoors for a variable length depending on cultural practices.
 Typically, the confinement lasts for a period of 30 days to 100 days, depending on culture and tradition.
+Traditional confinement practices play a significant role in supporting recovery by emphasizing rest, special diets, and protective routines rooted in cultural beliefs.

-Chinese practices
+Chinese practices and Traditional Chinese Medicine

 As the practice goes, women are to refrain from the following activities to ensure a healthy and speedy recovery.